Up-to-Date 2025

 ¹ Requires hiking down for 40min to reach the train station.

-Some parts can also be switched to a short Uber ride.
+Some parts can also be switched to an Uber ride.

 By Car